farley911/kraken/README.md

 ## Quick Start

 Follow these steps to get the application up and running.
-Once the application is running you can begin using the [provided modules](#provided-modules) or start creating your own!
+Once the application is running you can begin building your project using the [provided modules](#provided-modules) or start creating your own modules!

 1. Clone the repo
 1. Open a terminal window